Landing Your First Job: A Checklist For Success

 Revamp Your CV

-Employers spend an average of 7 seconds scanning your CV, and if nothing encourages them to linger for a few more, it could be tossed aside.
-Given the current climate, hiring is down, and unemployment is up, so standing out is more important than ever.
+Employers spend an average of 7 seconds scanning your CV.
+If nothing encourages them to linger for a few more, it could be tossed aside.
+Given the current climate, hiring is down, and unemployment is up.
+Having a stand-out CV is more important than ever.

 Grammatical errors could mean your CV receives even less than 7 seconds in the spotlight.
 Little blunders are often difficult to spot in our own work.
 Scour it with a fine-tooth comb and have someone else look over it too.